SHAPeS-Software/HTML-Starter/README.md

     git clone https://github.com/SHAPeS-Software/HTML-Starter
 ```

-This will clone the repop to your current directory.
+This will clone the repo to your current directory.

 Or just click the green **Code** button and **Download Zip**, and save it somewhere.